 The presence of a back-slit on stickers is an indication of a quality product.
 The split backing makes it easy to remove the paper liner and use the sticker without damaging the edges.
 Stickers without a back-slit leave the customer confused and picking at the edges to remove the backing paper.

-Back Slit stickers are sometimes referred to as crack and peel stickers, split-back stickers, or easy-peel stickers.
-All four product names refer to the same method of cutting the paper liner (paper-back part of the sticker) in half so the sticker can be easily used by consumers.
+These stickers are also referred to as crack-and-peel stickers, split-back stickers, or easy-peel stickers.
+All four names refer to the same method of cutting the paper liner (paper-back part of the sticker) in half so the sticker can be easily used by consumers.
 All of our stickers come standard with a back-slit.

 What Does Back Slit Decal Mean?

 A sticker is made up of 3 layers.
 The top layer is the sticker material and this is made from vinyl or polyester.
 The middle layer is the adhesive, and the bottom layer is a paper backing.
 The paper backing helps to protect the adhesive from dust and other particles so that it sticks well to the intended surface at the time of application.

 With a back slit decal, the paper backing liner has been cut so that the sticker material and adhesive can quickly and easily be used.
 The term crack and peel sticker came from the literal use of cracking the sticker open and peeling off the liner.

 Back Slit Stickers Have Been Around For Decades

 Back slit stickers are not a new invention or method of creating great decals.
 Sticker manufacturers have used this type of finishing technique for many years.
 Sticker equipment makers have even created machines specifically geared towards slitting the back of a decal liner.
 Back slit stickers are a very common sticker manufacturing expectation.

 Why Did Non-Back Slit Stickers Become Common?